-Friends of Vellore (FOV) UK has been playing a vital role in the development of CMC for over 60 years.
+Friends of Vellore (FOV) UK has been playing a vital role in the development of CMC since the 1940s and gained charitable status in 1952.

 Initially FOV was an overseas arm for the Administration of CMC.
 The brief was to raise funds.
 Secondly it was able to purchase equipment which in those days was not available within India.
 There was an Indo-UK government agreement which offered discounts and waived customs duty into India.
 Thirdly, FOV facilitated placements for staff, both going out to the Institution and arranging training for staff coming to UK from the Hospital, both missionaries, and, vitally, upcoming Indian staff so that they could get the necessary specialist training needed to upgrade CMC to a higher standard.